fortythreesam/FourthYearProject/report/report.md

 | -------------------- | -------- | --------- | -------- | -------- |
 |                      | 2.115498 | 1.7455304 | 0.000169 | 0.108475 |

-Around this noise level is where the students method of denoising performs best.
+Around this noise level is where the student's method of denoising performs best.
 In nine out of the twelve test images, the method described here performed better in all of the above metrics.
 The main reason the method works well here is that the weak texture patch selection process can work much more accurately which leads to a more meaningful denoising process.
-Compared to the first test, even the SSIM of the denoised images here are scoring better then when using a single filter.
+Compared to the first test, even the SSIM of the denoised images here are scoring better than when using a single filter.

 ![](images/5.3.1.4.1.png)
 *Fig g.
 Noisy Image(Right), Denoised Image using the students method(Left)*

 ##### 5.3.1.5 Fifth Test

 This, and the next two, tests check to see if any improvements are made when using a different fitness metric.
-The PSNR is used as as the metric that the EA optimizes towards.
+The PSNR is used as the metric that the EA optimizes towards.

 | Noise Level | Population | Generations | Evaluations Metric |
 | ----------- | ---------- | ----------- | ------------------ |